 In Sutch v.
 Roxborough Mem.
 Hosp., No. 901, 2015 Phila.
 Ct.
 Com.
 Pl.
 LEXIS 311 (Oct.
 23, 2015), plaintiff moved for sanctions after a defense attorney contacted plaintiff's expert's hospital employer to explain that the expert offered an opinion that could expose the hospital to liability.
-Id. at \2-3.
+Id. at 2-3.
 The trial court granted the motion in part, ordering counsel to refrain from contact with plaintiff's experts, but stayed consideration of additional sanctions until post-trial.
 Id.
 After trial, the court disqualified counsel from further representing her clients in the case.
 Id.
 The court found that the conduct was willful and unconscionable, and could have amounted to witness intimidation and obstruction of a party's access to evidence.
-Id. at \10.
+Id. at 10.
 Counsel's improper conduct could have had far-reaching consequences, threatening the integrity of the bar.
-Id. at \10-11.
+Id. at 10-11.
 The totality of the improper conduct, and the absence of any legally cognizable explanation for such conduct warranted sanctions and disqualification.
-Id. at \11.
-This decision and the lower court's award of monetary sanctions were upheld by appellate courts.
-See Sutch, 151 A.3d 241 (Pa.
+Id. at 11.
+The trial court's award of monetary sanctions related to trial conduct, by separate order, was ultimately reversed.
+See Sutch, 142 A.3d 38 (Pa.
 Super.
 Ct.
-2016), rehearing denied, 2017 Pa.
-Super.
-LEXIS 15 (Jan.
-12, 2017), app. denied, 169 A.3d 1065 (Pa.
-2017).
+2016), app. denied, 163 A.3d 399 (Pa.
+2016).

 Pa.
 R.C.P.
-1036.1 - Reinstatement of a Party to a Negligence Action - A

-Judicial Mechanism Created to Reinstate a Party Who Was

-Dismissed Upon Filing an Affidavit of Non-Involvement Premised on

-False Inaccurate Facts - Reinstatement of Claim Dismissed Upon

-Affidavit of Noninvolvement
+1036.1 - Reinstatement of a Party to a Negligence Action - A Judicial Mechanism Created to Reinstate a Party Who Was Dismissed Upon Filing an Affidavit of Non-Involvement Premised on False Inaccurate Facts - Reinstatement of Claim Dismissed Upon Affidavit of Noninvolvement

 Effective March 1, 2009, this rule provides a procedure to reinstate a claim previously dismissed by an affidavit of noninvolvement.
-Subsequent to the dismissal, any other party to the suit may file a motion for the reinstatement of the dismissed party.
+Subsequent to dismissal, any other party may file a motion to reinstatement the dismissed party.
 The motion must set forth facts showing false or inaccurate statements were included in the affidavit of noninvolvement.
-Any party to the suit may respond to this motion to reinstate.

 The court will hear argument limited to whether the moving party presented evidence, which when considered in a light most favorable to that party, would require the issue of the dismissal of the party to be presented to a jury.
 The court reviews the motion to determine if a prima facie case of involvement of the dismissed party exists.
 If the court finds there is a prima facie case, it will allow any party to: (1) conduct limited discovery specific to the involvement of the dismissed party and (2) file any affidavits, depositions or other evidentiary materials that would permit a jury to find that the dismissed party was involved.